 2014 (Glasgow) The Queen's message was held within a titanium lattice framework and was internally illuminated.
 At the top of the baton was a puzzle mechanism that dispensed granite gemstones to each of the Commonwealth nations and territories that the baton visited, inviting them to join Glasgow at the Games.

 2010 (Delhi, India) The Queen's Baton for the 2010 Commonwealth Games was a delicate mix of aesthetics and technology with an in-built location tracking system and a camera capable of sending images to the Games website.
-When it reached New Delhi for the October 3 opening ceremony, it had travelled over 190,000 kilometres in 340 days.
+When it reached New Delhi for the October 3 opening ceremony, it had travelled over 190,000 kilometers in 340 days.

 2006 (Melbourne) The Queen's Baton design for 2006 was an elegant, curved form, with 71 lights on the front indicating the 71 nations of the Commonwealth.
 The lights progressively lit up as the baton arrived in each Commonwealth country.
 The baton was carried on a 366-day 180,000 km journey, visiting every nation in the Commonwealth.
 The baton has traditionally contained the message from the Queen to the athletes.
 For the 2006 Games in Melbourne, the 'Queen's message' was actually stored on a memory chip attached to the baton.